-- Appendix A Internal Stack Functions - The stack library internal function specification describes a subset of the low-level programming interface to the stack.
+• Appendix A Internal Stack Functions

+The stack library internal function specification describes a subset of the low-level programming interface to the stack.
 These functions allow the application writer to make use of kernel level function APIs.
-As a general rule, it is not necessary to use this API for application development, although some of the sample applications included in the NDK make use of these function calls. - Appendix B Network Address Translation (NAT) The stack library includes Network Address Translation module.
-This appendix describes the operational theory of NAT, and how to use the NAT functions included in the library. - Appendix C Point-to-Point Protocol (PPP) - The stack library has internal device sections for both traditional Ethernet, and PPP.
+As a general rule, it is not necessary to use this API for application development, although some of the sample applications included in the NDK make use of these function calls.

+Appendix B Network Address Translation (NAT)

+The stack library includes Network Address Translation module.
+This appendix describes the operational theory of NAT, and how to use the NAT functions included in the library.

+Appendix C Point-to-Point Protocol (PPP)

+The stack library has internal device sections for both traditional Ethernet, and PPP.
 The PPP module can act as PPP client, server, or both (assuming multiple interfaces).
-This appendix describes the operation of the PPP module, the PPP over Ethernet (PPPoE) module, and how to interface an HDLC based serial device. - Appendix D Hardware Adaptation Layer (HAL) - Appendix D describes the hardware and operating system interfaces used by the stack.
+This appendix describes the operation of the PPP module, the PPP over Ethernet (PPPoE) module, and how to interface an HDLC based serial device.

+Appendix D Hardware Adaptation Layer (HAL)

+This appendix describes the hardware and operating system interfaces used by the stack.
 The information allows application programmers to call device drivers directly when needed.
-This appendix does not supply information about porting the HAL to a new platform. - Appendix E Web Programming with the HTTP Server - Appendix E describes how to make use of the HTTP server included in the NDK.
+This appendix does not supply information about porting the HAL to a new platform.

+Appendix E Web Programming with the HTTP Server

+This appendix describes how to make use of the HTTP server included in the NDK.
 The main topics covered are adding Web content and writing CGI functions.
 There is also a description of the HTTP API used by CGI functions, and some CGI example applications.

+Appendix F IPv6 Stack API

+This appendix contains the data structure and API definitions exported by the IPv6 stack in the NDK.
+All IPv6 socket level APIs are also documented so that the application can use them for communication over IPv6 networks.

+Appendix G Legacy Configuration Manager API

+This appendix contains information about the legacy configuration API.
+This API was used by applications before the XGCONF configuration method was added.